 In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.

-If you would like more information on safeguarding, please contact Mrs Goodwin, who will be happy to discuss matters further with you.
+If you would like more information on safeguarding, please contact Mrs Johnson, who will be happy to discuss matters further with you.

 If you have any concerns outside of school hours, or feel it more appropriate to make a referral to Social Services directly, please contact the Local Authority 'MASH' team - 01895 556644 or out of hours 01895 250111

 You can also contact the Police service, who have designated Safeguarding Officers, by calling 999, or 101 for less urgent information.